P5hil/Playground/README.md

 # Playground
-Playing with code - can include anything
+Playing with code and git - can include anything